toi500/LightFLowiseChat/README.md

 ## Key Features

 -   Clean and Minimalist Design: The UI prioritizes a sleek aesthetic.
--   Fully resoponsive on mobile
+-   Fully responsive on mobile

 ## Usage Instructions